 Based on these principals our CEO Prasad Kantamneni approached me and other teammates about trying an idea out at UXReactor.
 (He will be writing an article in the near future about what his thoughts and intent were with the project, which he had already been doing in conjunction with our sister organization UXDAcademy.)

 The idea was simple, and he only shared it with us at a conceptual level.
 Why not, as a team, share our dreams, discuss the problems, and start tracking them to see if we could solve the problems standing in our way?

-Would that work as well on an individual level as it has been working on a professional level?
+Would UX design principles work as well on an individual level as they had been working on a professional level?
 He knew that UXDAcademy has already been running a project for the students and getting great results.

 As a team we thought it might be worth trying out.
 So we created an experiment.
 We called it #theuxreactordreammachineproject.

 We decided to create a process that was as organic as possible.
 There would be no set criteria about what kinds of dreams we would share.
 No dream was too small, no dream was too big.
 We would listen, and offer help or suggestions where possible.
 The only thing set in stone was our intent.
 Find ways to make them possible.